Logius-standaarden/authzen-nlgov/sections/information-model.md

 #### <span class="nlgov-add">Processing Activity and Algorithm identifiers</span>

 <span class="nlgov-add">Under Dutch and EU legislation every action SHOULD include a relation to the processing activity - or algorithm under which it is performed.
-These identifiers SHOULD be included in the action properties and MUST use the property names as defined in [[Logboek dataverwerkingen]] standard and its extensions.</span>
+These identifiers SHOULD be included in the action properties and MUST use the property names as defined in [[[logboek dataverwerkingen]]] standard and its extensions.</span>

 ## Context {#context}